mrsimonemms/gitpod-self-hosted/README.md

 `cluster_issuer`.
 The `secrets` are the secrets required for the ClusterIssuer to work.
 Each key is the secret name and the value is key/value pairs of the secret name and secret value.

+These secrets will be created in the `cert-manager` namespace.

 The `cluster_issuer` is the Kubernetes manifest's `spec`.
 Check the [cert-manager](https://cert-manager.io/docs/configuration/acme/dns01/#supported-dns01-providers)